• Skip to main content

 Leftover cheese grits can be stored in an airtight container for up to three days.
 Reheat grits on the stovetop, adding more water or milk to make the grits creamy again.

-In the south, we serve grit with breakfast, lunch, and dinner so feel free to enjoy these grits with whatever you like!
-Some of my favorites foods to serve with grits are:
+In the South, we serve grit with breakfast, lunch, and dinner so feel free to enjoy these grits with whatever you like!
+Some of my favorite foods to serve with grits are:

 • Blackened, grilled, or pan-seared shrimp.
 Shrimp and grits anyone?!